Entry Nickname: Alabama Witch Hunters

 In Trout Bend, Alabama, cow tipping wasn’t just a hobby.
 It was an art form.
-All the best tippers came from our town, but the greatest of them all happened to be my best friend, Bubba, better known around these parts as the da Vinci of the Dairy.
+All the great tippers came from our town: Billy the Bold, Cletus the Clever, Gil the Gassy.
+But the greatest of them all happened to be my best friend, Bubba—better known around these parts as the da Vinci of the Dairy.

 He laughed as he squeezed his round body between a couple strands of barbed wire.
 “Course it ain’t no smart idea, José.
 But it’s like my daddy always says, ‘Ain’t nobody ever have any fun being smart.’”

 I wanted to point out that nobody had ever been arrested for being smart either, but Bubba didn’t like talking about that.
 I took a deep breath and slid my way through the fence.